Skip to content

 composer require symfony/debug-pack

-After you have installed Symfony Web Debug Toolbar, it will be available when running Ibexa DXP in the dev environment.
-It is extended with some Ibexa DXP-specific information:
+After you have installed Symfony Web Debug Toolbar, it's available when running Ibexa DXP in the dev environment.
+It's extended with some Ibexa DXP-specific information:

 Ibexa DXP info in Web Debug Toolbar